3 Entropy

 Entropy of a distribution

-Applying the definition of entropy to a continuous probability distribution \(P\) with density \(p(x)\) yields the differential entropy: \[ H(P) = - \int_x \log p(x) \, p(x) \, dx \] Because the logarithm is taken of a density, which in contrast to a probability can assume values larger than one, differential entropy can be negative.
+Applying the definition of entropy to a continuous probability distribution \(P\) with density \(p(x)\) yields the differential entropy: \[ H(P) = - \int_x \log p(x) \, p(x) \, dx \] Differential entropy can be negative because the logarithm is applied to a density, which, unlike a probability, can take on values greater than one.

 Models with single parameter